 - Pollution is caused by the run-off of fertilizers.
 During summer, algae bloom decreases the oxygen available to aquatic life.

-- Water diversion from the streams is decreasing the fresh water flow, affecting the fish habitat.
+- Water diversion from the streams that feed the river decreases the fresh water flow, affecting fish habitat.

 - Stream bank erosion and removal of plant life due to development causes sedimentation.